being-shivalika/task-2/README.md

 This repository contains:
--an web agency website layout
+>an web agency website layout
--build using HTML5 and basic CSS this project is to practice basic tags that are requre to give structure to an web page and how to make it innteractive using simple CSS
+>build using HTML5 and basic CSS this project is to practice basic tags that are requre to give structure to an web page and how to make it innteractive using simple CSS
 > here are some images of the final outcome:-